This post may contain affiliate links.

 Long version?
 (Because I love to debate this type of crap, honestly).
 You can use pretty much any type of rice you want.
-The most popular types are long-grain rice, medium-grain rice, Calrose Rice, parboiled rice, Jasmine Rice, or Basmati rice (weird, I know since it’s not Latin American, but I think it’s a white people thing lol).
+The most popular types are long-grain rice, medium-grain rice, Calrose Rice, parboiled rice, Jasmine Rice, or Basmati rice.

 A lot of people use parboiled rice (like Uncle Ben’s) because it cooks for less time and you can add everything in one pot, like the Instant Pot, and the chicken and rice cook at about the same speed.
 I don’t like it but to each his own.
 If you are going to do that, I would just get Minute Rice and stick it in the microwave and then add all the parts together afterward.
 Easier.

 I don’t like the texture of Calrose rice at all, but this type of rice is becoming popular in Costa Rica because a.)
 Walmart is importing it (gross) and b.) it’s cheaper.
 You have to cook it differently though, so unless you are a big fan of Calrose, I’d avoid it.

 That leaves long-grain, medium-grain, Jasmine or Basmati- and at this point, it’s pretty much personal preference.
 If you aren’t a big rice eater and/or aren’t very picky about your rice, just use whatever the recipe recommends.

 If you have a favorite type of rice, you can definitely use any of these interchangeably.

 My favorite?
 Thai Jasmine rice-– it has the closest texture to Costa Rican rice.
 And when I make it for Costa Ricans here at home they always beg to see the package of rice I use so they can get some too.